Are you thinking about buying an Airfree air purifier, but having a hard time trying to figure out which one to get?

 If so, we know exactly how you feel.

-At first, trying to figure out what the pros and cons of each Airfree air sterilizer can be hard to do, but in this review we’ll shed light on how each of the company’s top six air purifying products compares.
+At first, trying to figure out what the pros and cons of each Airfree air sterilizer can be hard to do, but in this review we’ll shed light on how each of the company’s top eight air purifying products compares.

 What you’ll find below is free information on how each of the Airfree models are the same and how they’re different.
-By the end, you should have a clear idea on which air cleaner is best for your home.

 - Iris 3000